johnbiundo/dev.to-articles/blog-posts/modules-concepts/modules-concepts.md

 We've covered a lot of ground here.
 We can now keep straight the various development technologies that have overlapping concepts and terminology.
 This should help us to organize the overall architecture of our apps, and to construct syntactically correct class definition files.
 To briefly summarize:

-1. ES Modules and npm "get the pieces on the board" -- they make it possible to reference code between files and in external libraries.
+1. ES modules and npm "get the pieces on the board" -- they make it possible to reference code between files and in external libraries.
 2. NestJS has its own module system.
 We can think of a running module as a container with active services running in it.
 We can think of the code defining a module as a namespace that provides scope for providers that are declared in it, and optionally imports and exports providers from other modules.
 3. Controllers are simpler than providers, and simply need to be listed in the module metadata for some module that is reachable from the root module in order to be mounted.